-Prior to joining Melbourne Law School, Wendy worked as a lawyer at leading commercial law firms in Melbourne and New York and as a lecturer at the University of Adelaide.
-In 2014–2015, she worked with the Australian Competition and Consumer Commission to deliver competition law and policy capacity building workshops in Lao PDR, Cambodia, and Myanmar.
-She is currently an editor of the China Competition Bulletin.
+Prior to joining Melbourne Law School, Wendy worked as a lawyer at leading international commercial law firms in Melbourne and New York and as a lecturer at the University of Adelaide.
+She has also worked with the Australian Competition and Consumer Commission and other development partners to support the introduction and development of competition law and policy in South East Asia.